-There are several strains or 'groups' of meningococcal bacteria (A,B,C,W135,Y and Z).
-In the past 50 years, most meningococcal disease in the UK and Ireland2
+There are several strains or 'groups' of meningococcal bacteria such as A,B,C,W, X and Y. In the past 50 years, most meningococcal disease in the UK and Ireland2

 Meningococcal disease affects around 2,000 people in the UK and Ireland every year and about 1500 cases are laboratory-confirmed.
 Now that there is a very effective MenC vaccine, 85% of cases are caused by MenB infection3.

 The disease can affect anyone of any age, but mainly affects babies, pre-school children and young people.
 Meningococcal meningitis and septicaemia are life-threatening diseases, but most people affected do recover.
 Septicaemia on its own is more likely to be fatal than meningitis4.

 Most survivors make a full recovery without long-term after effects, but some are left with disabilities or with problems that can alter their lives.
 A quarter of survivors find that the effects of the disease reduce their quality of life5.

 Meningococcal infection is an important cause of illness globally.
 There are an estimated 1.2 million cases and 135,000 deaths worldwide each year6.

 In the African 'meningitis belt' alone epidemics can cause more than 100,000 cases of meningitis and 10,000 deaths in a single year, nearly all of them due to MenA.

 The bacteria that cause meningococcal disease are common and live naturally at the back of the nose and throat.
 Human beings are the only place where meningococcal bacteria can live.

 At any one time, one in ten of us carries the bacteria for weeks or months without ever knowing that they are there7, and for most of us this is harmless because, fortunately, most of us have natural resistance.